 http://www.w3.org/TR/html4/struct/global.html#h-7.5.5

-Should you use the keyword within the headline?
+Should the keyword be included in the headings?

 Yes.
 But not out of hope for a better ranking on the search result pages.

 The keyword that best describes the topic of the document should be in the headline, for the user.
-For this, it makes sense to add the keyword to the H1 headline, if possible even at the very beginning of the headline.
+For this, it makes sense to add the keyword to the H1 heading, if possible, even at the very beginning of it.

-What do I have to keep in mind when using headlines?
+What do I have to keep in mind when using headings?

-That is why it will appear in the search result pages, in this form.
-It should also be mentioned that social media platforms like Facebook or Google+ use and display the page title as a preview for the website they link to.
+That is why it also appears in the search result pages in this form.
+Social media platforms like Facebook use and display the page title as a preview for the website they link to.

 The title element is a strong ranking factor and should therefore have the keyword, for which the page (URL) is supposed to rank well, as its first word.

-So how do I write a good SEO-headline?
+So how do I write a good SEO heading?

-Just as there is no “SEO-text” you should not work on a “SEO-headline” – or even think about writing one.
-Use headlines that help your users and try to keep all the possible questions in mind, that the topic of your page might entail.
+Don’t think in terms of SEO texts or SEO headings.
+Use headings that help your users and try to keep all the possible questions in mind, that the topic or product of your page might entail.

-There are also a few helpful tips that can send you on your way to great headline design.
-Jakob Nielsen, a usability expert and author, advises to set up a headline according to these characteristics:
+There are also a few helpful tips that can send you on your way to great heading design.
+Jakob Nielsen, a usability expert and author, advises setting up a headline according to these characteristics:

-David Ogilvy was probably the internationally most prominent writer of advertisement copy.
+David Ogilvy was probably the world’s most prominent writer of advertisement copy.
 He once said:

 On average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent 80 cents out of your dollar.